stellar/stellar-etl/README.md

 > stellar-etl export_pools --end-ledger 500000 --output exported_pools.txt
 ```

 Exports historical liquidity pools data from the genesis ledger to the provided end-ledger to an output file.
 The command reads from the bucket list, which includes the full history of the Stellar ledger.
 As a result, it should be used in an initial data dump.
-In order to get liqudity pools information within a specified ledger range, see the export_ledger_entry_changes command.
+In order to get liquidity pools information within a specified ledger range, see the export_ledger_entry_changes command.

 <br>